-Our Companies monitor the origins and production processes of the products they develop and acquire, seeking to incorporate ethical, social and environmental concerns in its decisions throughout the supply chain.
-We are committed to developing long-lasting commercial relationships, practising fair prices and supporting local production in the countries where we operate.
+The Group's Companies monitor the origins and production processes of the products they develop and acquire, seeking to incorporate ethical, social and environmental concerns in its decisions throughout the supply chain.
+The Group is committed to developing long-lasting commercial relationships, practising fair prices and supporting local production in the countries where it operates.